tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 Under that we see the line **// display : none;**.
 This line, for icon index 1, controls hiding this icon.
 We want to keep the first icon so we do not make a change to this line.
 We do want to hide the rest of the icons.
-Following the same previous scan the lines process for icons 2 through 46, when we find the **// display : none;** line, remove the double forward slash space from the line.
+Following the previous method scan the lines for icons 2 through 54, when we find the **// display : none;** line, remove the double forward slash space from the line.